amwalding/wireshark_profiles/README.md

 # wireshark_profiles
-Welcome Fellow Packet Analysts/Sniffers, Network Troubleshooters, and Wireshark geeks!
+Welcome to all my Fellow Packet Analysts/Sniffers, Network Troubleshooters, and Wireshark geeks!

 We have been asked countless times over the years to share, and provide a sharing place for, Wireshark Profiles.

 As most of you who are Wireshark users know, this is perhaps the most important capability of Wireshark that speeds troubleshooting and elimination of false positives.
 Check out this video on the power of Wireshark Profiles: